 Graziella Bertocchi, Costanza Torricelli, Marianna Brunetti, Saturday, March 13, 2010

 Does marriage make people less averse to risk?
 This column argues that this is the case for women, but not for men.
 But married women's different attitude towards risk has fallen over time as the prevalence of marriage in society has faded.
 For women who work, marriage makes no difference.

-Alison Booth, Andrew Leigh 02 February 2010
+Alison Booth, Andrew Leigh, Tuesday, February 2, 2010

 Does gender-stereotyping in the workplace cut both ways?
 This column presents evidence from Australia suggesting that employers in occupations with more women discriminate against male applicants, perhaps preferring to conform to perceived social norms.
 As with discrimination against women, this raises concerns for both equity and efficiency.

-Ronald G. Ehrenberg 25 January 2010
+Ronald G. Ehrenberg, Monday, January 25, 2010

 Will having more women on the board of trustees at academic institutions increase the number of women in the faculty?
 This column presents evidence suggesting that if a board is one-quarter women, it reaches the critical mass needed to hasten gender diversity.